Optimal minimax rate of learning nonlocal interaction kernels: Introduction

 \subsection{Main results}

-This study establishes that the rate of $M^{-\frac{2\beta}{2\beta+1}}$ is the optimal minimax rate of convergence under a coercivity condition that ensures the well-posedness of the inverse problem in the large sample limit.
-Informally, we establish the following minimax rate:
+This study establishes that the rate of $M^{-\frac{2\beta}{2\beta+1}}$ is the optimal minimax convergence rate under a coercivity condition that ensures the well-posedness of the inverse problem in the large sample limit.
+Informally, we establish the following minimax rate for $\beta\geq 1/4$:

-where the infimum is among all estimators $\widehat \phi_M$ inferred from data, and the hypothesis space $\calH(\beta)$ can be a Sobolev class $W(\beta,L)$ or H\"older class $\calC(\beta,L)$ in Definitions \ref{def:wSobolev}--\ref{def:H\"older}).
-Importantly, the rate also holds for the case $\beta\leq 1/2$, which contains discontinuous functions.
-The space $L^2_\rho$ is the space of square-integrable functions under the weight $\rho$, which is the probability measure of pairwise distances.
+where the infimum is among all estimators $\widehat \phi_M$ inferred from data $\{(X^m,Y^m)\}_{m=1}^M$, and $L^2_\rho$ is the space of square-integrable functions under the weight $\rho$, the probability measure of pairwise distances.
+Here, the hypothesis space $\calH^\beta$ can be a fractional Sobolev class $H^{\beta}(L)$ or H\"older class $\calC^{\beta}(L)$ (in Definitions \ref{def:wSobolev}--\ref{def:H\"older}).
+In particular, the minimax rate holds for $\beta\in [1/4, 1/2]$, so the hypothesis space can contain discontinuous functions, which are widely used in interacting particle systems (IPS) \cite{LMT21_JMLR,LMT22,LZTM19pnas,MT14}.
+This extends the range for $\beta$ from the cornerstone technique of covering argument in \cite{CuckerSmale02,Gyorfi06a}, which often requires $\beta> 1/2$ as a sufficient condition for estimating the entropy numbers or covering number of Sobolev classes.
+This range is also larger than the ranges $\beta\geq 2$ in \cite[Theorem 3.2]{LMT22} for stochastic IPS and $\beta\geq 1$ in \cite[Theorem 6]{LMT21_JMLR} for deterministic IPS, both based on the covering argument.

-A major innovation of our study is a new approach to prove the upper minimax rate.
-We introduce a \emph{tamed least square estimator} (tLSE) in Definition \ref{eq:tame-lse} and show that it achieves the optimal rate with a straightforward proof.
-The proof is based on non-asymptotic estimates of the left tail probability of the smallest eigenvalue of the normal matrix; see Theorem \ref{thm:L2rho_upper} and the subsequent discussion on technical innovations.
+A major innovation of our study is a new approach to proving the upper minimax rate.
+We introduce a \emph{tamed least square estimator} (tLSE) in Definition \ref{eq:tame-lse} and show that it achieves the optimal rate with a straightforward proof bypassing the traditional covering argument techniques employed in \cite{CuckerSmale02,LMT21_JMLR,LMT22,LZTM19pnas}.
+Our proof is based on sharp variance estimates leveraging Sobolev embedding and non-asymptotic estimates of the left tail probability of the smallest eigenvalue of the normal matrix.
+Notably, the tLSE-based method applies to the hypothesis spaces $\mathcal{H}^\beta$ in two settings: one with uniformly bounded basis functions, for which we establish minimax rates for all $\beta \geq 1/4$ in Theorem \ref{cor:L2rho_upper}, and another with non-uniformly bounded basis functions exhibiting mild growth of order $n^\delta$ with $\delta\geq 0$, for which we achieve minimax rates for all $\beta \geq \delta + 1/2$ in Theorem \ref{cor:L2rho_upper_case2}.
+We anticipate that the tLSE will serve as a valuable theoretical tool for establishing upper minimax rates in general nonparametric regression contexts.